Traven-B/myasync/README.md

 Running the script with no arguments reports which version is currently active.

+> **Note on Git and symlinks:**
+> Git tracks the symlink’s name and target path (not the contents of the target file).
+If you switch the symlink to point to a different file, `git status` may show it as modified.
+You only need to `git add` and commit if you want to record the new target in version control.

 ## Development

 For more information on how to customize this code for your use, please refer to our sister project in the Ruby-like language Crystal.